-Many of stockbroker fraud cases we see involve alternative investments – Real Estate Investment Trusts (REITs), Tenants in Common investments (TICs), private placements and exotic derivatives.
+[Updated through 2020] Many of stockbroker fraud cases we see involve alternative investments – Real Estate Investment Trusts (REITs), Tenants in Common investments (TICs), private placements and complex derivative securities.
 In our experience, these investments are more prone to fraud and have problems because they are often thinly traded.

 Just 20 years ago, the types of investments commonly available to investors were quite limited.
 Stockbrokers generally peddled stocks, bonds and the occasional options strategy.
 Over the last several years, however, the sheer number of investment vehicles available is huge.
 Everyday a new derivative is invented and quickly brought to market.
 Unfortunately, today that means stockbrokers often don’t understand the intricacies (or even the basics) of the investments they are offering.
 Private placement memorandums, prospectus documents and offering documents are often hundreds of pages in length.